UN Hails Next Weeks World Cricket Cup, Hoping Event Will Advance Cause Of Peace - UrduPoint

 The UN spokesperson went on to say, "sports has a critical role to play in the advancement for peace at the international and local levels.

-"I take this opportunity to wish all of the participants in the Cricket World Cup great innings and no golden ducks."
+"I take this opportunity to wish all of the players in the Cricket World Cup great innings and no golden ducks."

 Sri Lanka and South Africa will play the opening match on Monday at the newly built, 34,000-seat Nassau County International Cricket Stadium in East Meadow, Long Island.